spendnetwork/kingfisher-scrape/README.md

 2. Set the `KINGFISHER_*` variables in `env.sh`.
 3. Run `source env.sh` to export them to the scraper environment.

+This is *optional*.
+If you don't set the `KINGFISHER_*` variables, this part of the pipeline is automatically disabled, and scraper results will only be saved to disc.

 ## Use

 ```